PDA Recommendations

 - No microSD (unless you're counting the Nord N10 & N100 which trades away the alert slider for microSD & headphone jack)

 - Starting with the 6T, no headphone jack.
-This is the primary reason why I don't recommend any OnePlus PDAs beyond 6.
+This is the primary reason why I don't recommend any OnePlus cellphones beyond OnePlus 6.

-- All of my recommendations are discontinued, meaning you'll have a hard time encountering a brand new OnePlus PDA.
-Also, repairing these discontinued PDAs through OnePlus' service center can get dubiously expensive.
+- All of my recommendations are discontinued, meaning you'll never get a brand new OnePlus cellphone (unless you managed to get one back in the release years / somehow went back in time to get one).
+Also, repairing these discontinued cellphones through OnePlus' service center can get dubiously expensive.

 - Questionable official support quality